electrichive/waggledance/index.md

 By this point you should be able to self-direct your learning.
 For more guidance on what to learn, check out these roadmaps: [Roadmap.sh](https://roadmap.sh/roadmaps)
 Pick one roadmap and dive right in.

-### Topics
+### Advanced Topics
-The roadmaps recommended above should give you a lot to work on, but in case you get lost, check out this list of topics (see the Resources section for related learning resources):
+The roadmaps recommended above should give you a lot to work on, but here is a brief and incomplete list of topics you may want to look into:

-* Git and Github/Gitlab
-* Terminal/Command Line
-* HTML & CSS
-* Data Structures & Algorithms
-* Testing, Test-Driven Development and Testing Frameworks
+* Test-Driven Development and Testing Frameworks
-	- Python: Pytest
+	* Python: Pytest
-	- Javascript: Mocha
+	* Javascript: Mocha
 * RESTful API design and use
+* GraphQL
 * Database usage
     * SQL and relational databases: PostgreSQL
     * NoSQL databases: MongoDB
 * Python Backend Frameworks:
 	* Django (Batteries-included)
 	* Flask (Lightweight)
+	* Pyramid
 * Javacript Web Frameworks:
+    * Angular
     * React
+    * Vue
 * Javascript Backend Framework:
 	* Express (Lightweight)
 * Compiled languages: Mess around with C, C++, C#, Java, Go, Rust, etc.
+* Functional languages: Haskell, Common Lisp, Scheme, Clojure
+* Operating Systems: Linux/Unix
+* Computer Architecture: Nand2Tetris
+* Discrete Math
+* Visual Design, UI & UX
+* Security & Privacy
+* Parallel Programming & Concurrency
+* Mobile Development
+* Cloud Development
+* Free & Open Source Software

 # Level 3 - Step 6
 ## Prep for the Job Search (1 month - 12 months)